TeamSirenix/odin-serializer/README.md

 *Compile with debugging* compiles an assembly into the open project, along with the proper symbol files for step debugging.
 Once this assembly is imported by Unity, you can step debug OdinSerializer by attaching a Visual Studio instance to it.

-*Compile release build* compiles three different OdinSerializer assemblies with release optimizations.
-The three assemblies are for use in respectively the editor, in builds with JIT support (Windows/Mac/Linux), and in AOT builds (IL2CPP). <TODO: WRITE STUFF ABOUT HOW TO LET THESE ASSEMBLIES AUTOMATICALLY CONFIGURE THEMSELVES>
+*Compile release build* compiles three different OdinSerializer assembly variants with release optimizations.
+The three assemblies are for use in respectively the editor, in builds with JIT support (Windows/Mac/Linux), and in AOT builds (IL2CPP).
+The OdinSerializer Unity project also includes one script file, OdinSerializerBuildAutomation.cs, which automates setting the import settings of these three assemblies correctly during the build process based on the current target platform and scripting backend so that the correct assembly is used for that build, as well as automatically scanning the project and generating AOT support for types that need it, if the build is AOT compiled.
+We encourage you to modify this file or otherwise adapt it to suit your own particular automation needs.

 *Open solution* simply opens the OdinSerializer solution file using the default application.